 - Live in the Greater Washington DC region (The District of Columbia; Montgomery, Prince George's, Charles, or Frederick Counties, MD; Arlington, Fairfax, Loudoun, or Prince William Counties, VA; or the Cities of Alexandria, Fairfax, or Falls Church, VA)

-- Have a minimum of five years of professional experience.
+- Have a minimum of three years of professional experience.

 - Have experience in and/or knowledge of the nonprofit sector.